River Brue: 19th, 20th and 21st centuries

 The mouth of the River Brue had an extensive harbour in Roman and Saxon times, before silting up in the medieval period.
 It was used again as a small harbour in the 17th and 18th centuries, and in 1833 the port of Highbridge was formally opened on the river.
 A new wharf, known as Clyce Wharf, was built on the Huntspill side of the river mouth by 1904, and was used for the import of coal and the export of bricks and tiles and agricultural products.
 The port closed in 1949.

 Both Galton's Canal and Brown's Canal, which were built in the early 19th century, were connected to the river.
 The Glastonbury Canal used the course of the River Brue from Highbridge to Cripp's Bridge, and part of the South Drain to Ashcott Corner.
 The Glastonbury Canal ran for just over 14 mi through two locks from Glastonbury to Highbridge, where it entered the River Parrett and from there the Bristol Channel.
-The canal was authorised by Parliament in 1827 and opened in 1834.
-It was operated by The Glastonbury Navigation & Canal Company.
+The canal was authorised by the Glastonbury Navigation and Canal Act 1827 (7 & 8 Geo.
+4. c. xli) and opened in 1834.
+It was operated by the Glastonbury Navigation and Canal Company.
 Most of it was abandoned as a navigation in 1854, when a railway was built along the towpath.

 During the Second World War the Brue was incorporated into GHQ Line and many pillboxes were constructed along the river.
 Gants Mill at Pitcombe, near Bruton, is a watermill which is still used to mill cattle feed.
 A 12 kW hydroelectric turbine was recently installed at the site.
 There has been a mill here since the 13th century, but the current building was built in 1810.